Communication Disorders - MCD, MS

 January 15th is the annual deadline for applications to the graduate program.
 To be considered for admission, all materials need to be submitted to AU and CSDCAS no later than January 15th.

-The MS in Communication Disorders requires a minimum of 54 hours of graduate course work, including at least four hours of CMDS 7990 Research and Thesis, and an appropriate internship experience, CMDS 7920 Internship in Speech-Language Pathology.
+The MS in Speech, Language, and Hearing Sciences thesis track requires a minimum of 54 hours of graduate course work, including at least four hours of CMDS 7990 Research and Thesis, and an appropriate internship experience, CMDS 7920 Internship in Speech-Language Pathology.

-The Master of Communication Disorders requires a minimum 55 hours of graduate course work and appropriate internship experience, CMDS 7920 Internship in Speech-Language Pathology.
+The Master in Speech, Language, and Hearing Sciences non-thesis track requires a minimum 55 hours of graduate course work and appropriate internship experience, CMDS 7920 Internship in Speech-Language Pathology.

-This is the course schedule for both degrees, with the exception of CMDS 7990 Research and Thesis (4 hours), which is required only for the MS students.
-Although they are required to write a thesis, MS students do not take comprehensive exams.
-CMDS 7990 Research and Thesis is not required for MCD students, who take comprehensive exams rather than write a thesis.
+This is the course schedule for both tracks, with the exception of CMDS 7990 Research and Thesis (4 hours), which is required only for the MS thesis track students.
+MS thesis track students do not take comprehensive exams.
+CMDS 7990 Research and Thesis is not required for non-thesis track students who take comprehensive exams rather than write a thesis.

 |CMDS 7570 Evaluation of Research in Speech Pathology and Audiology||3||CMDS 7550 Adult Aphasia||3||CMDS 7540 Advanced Voice Disorders||3|